nielssorensen/OpenEmu-wiki/Home.md

     * Get releases and tosec from Archive.VG response
     * Add fetched info to database (in OEDBGame gameWithArchiveDictionary:inDatabase:)
     * Add support for session dependent api stuff
-* Implement Screen Flow UI - https://github.com/mattball/MBCoverFlowView ?
+* (done) Implement Screen Flow UI - https://github.com/mattball/MBCoverFlowView ?
 * Cores Preference pane
     * Decide if we want it
     * Add stuff to OECorePlugin (like -(NSView*)coreSettingsView; or something)